nrayburn-tech/node-http-proxy/benchmark/README.md

-# Benchmarking `node-http-proxy`
+# Benchmarking `http-proxy`

-The long-term goal of these scripts and documentation is to provide a consistent and well understood benchmarking process for `node-http-proxy` so that performance does not degrade over time.
+The long-term goal of these scripts and documentation is to provide a consistent and well understood benchmarking process for `http-proxy` so that performance does not degrade over time.
 They were initially created to compare the performance of `v0.10.3` and `v1.0.0` (which was a significant rewrite).

 ## Pre-requisites